safvan8/student-management-console-jdbc-mvc-factory-app-v1/README.md

 1. Clone the repository to your local machine
 2. Open the project in an IDE of your choice
-3. Run the `Main.java` file to start the application
+3. Run the `TestApp.java` file to start the application

 ## Usage